Tylerprince94/dj_challenge/README.md

 pythonapp script:

 The script is a data pipeline meeting all requirements to the DJ coding challenge.
-This pipeline leverages the requests library to grab publically available information on pollution forecasts in the Houston area, inserts this data to the db using pymysql, reads this data out of the db, calculates the averaged forecast over the next four days using pandas, saves that result into a different table, and then displays the result.
+This pipeline leverages the requests library to grab publicly available information on pollution forecasts in the Houston area, inserts this data to the db using pymysql, reads this data out of the db, calculates the averaged forecast over the next four days using pandas, saves that result into a different table, and then displays the result.